 The following tutorial and photography is courtesy of Lauren Schulte.
 To see more of her bites and meals, visit her Instagram @TheBiteSizePantry.

 It’s impossible to go overboard when creating a grazing board.
 More is simply more!
-This Memorial Day-inspired grazing board is “star-ed,” spangled and spectacular.
+This patriotic-inspired grazing board is “star-ed,” spangled and spectacular.
 It’s surprisingly easy to create, too.
-I’ll walk you through it all.

 Choosing the Accoutrements